spaansba/ForesightJS/docs/docs/Behind the Scenes.md

 ## Scroll Prediction

+The final prediction mechanism leverages the existing observer infrastructure to detect scroll-based user intent without additional event listeners.

-You might think we use an event handler for this, but we actually don't have to.
-If you remember how the `PositionObserver` functions, you might know where this is going.
-As mentioned before, the `PositionObserver` callback returns an array of elements that have been moved in some way.
-By checking the delta between the previous `boundingClientRect` and the new one for an element that stayed in the viewport, we can determine which direction the element is moving and thus determine the scroll direction.
+Unlike mouse and tab prediction, scroll prediction does not require additional event handlers.
+The `PositionObserver` callback returns an array of elements that have moved in some way.
+By analyzing the delta between the previous `boundingClientRect` and the new one for elements that remain in the viewport, we can determine the direction elements are moving and thus infer the scroll direction.

-Note that this approach might also trigger in other scenarios where elements move, such as animations or dynamic layout changes.
-If your website has a lot of these, you might need to turn off Scroll Prediction all together.
+Note that this approach may also trigger in other scenarios where elements move, such as animations or dynamic layout changes.
+If your website has many such animations, you may need to disable scroll prediction entirely.